 There are a couple of key differences between a home loan and an SMSF loan.
 The first obvious difference is cost.
 SMSF loans are often viewed by lenders as commercial loans and therefore commercial loan costs apply.

-Do all banks and lenders offer SMSF loans?
+- Not all lenders offer SMSF loans

 SMSF loans are a lending niche and not all lenders offer these solutions.
 Further, some lenders have more appetite (and expertise) for certain deals than others.
 Certain Banks and Lenders might impose a requirement for Trustees to seek financial advice regarding borrowing in the SMSF.

 Some lenders who offer SMSF loans lack processing capability to ensure the deal runs in a timely manner which can result in additional fees and penalties.
 We work with Sleep Tight Financial Solutions who is specialised in SMSF lending.
 For more information on loans in super, please visit our SMSF loans page here.